SIDN/hadoop-provisioning-manager/README.md

 ## Redhat Enterprise Linux (RHEL)

-At the moment only RHEL 7.9 is fully supported and tested.
+At the moment only RHEL 7.9 is tested.

 ### Getting RHEL